swri-robotics/descartes_light/README.md

 The current code is tested on ROS Melodic.
 First clone this repository and then use the `hybrid.rosinstall` file to pull down the required dependencies.
-There are some extra dependencies outside of the catkin packages, such as ros-melodic-catkin-tools.
+There are some extra dependencies outside of the catkin packages, such as python-catkin-tools and python-wstool.

 ```bash
 # Make a ROS WS and cd into the src/ folder